Racism in Jewish communities

-Some Jews participated in the European colonization of the Americas, and owned Black slaves in Latin America and the Caribbean, most notably in Brazil and Suriname, but also in Barbados, Jamaica, Curaçao, and elsewhere.
-Especially in Suriname, white Sephardi Jews owned many large plantations.
-Most Jewish slave owners in the United States and the Caribbean were white Sephardim of Spanish and Portuguese descent.
-However, a small number of white Ashkenazi Jews also participated in slavery, most of whom were of German descent.
-The Mordecai House in Raleigh, North Carolina is a notable example of a plantation owned by an Ashkenazi slave owner.
-The Moses Mordecai family were of German-Jewish descent.
+Jews of color

-Ashkenormativity is a form of Eurocentrism within Jewish communities that privileges Ashkenazi Jews (often white Ashkenazi Jews of European descent), over Sephardim, Mizrahim, and other Jews of non-Ashkenazi background.
+Jews of color are Jewish people who are Black, Asian, Indigenous, or otherwise non-white.
+Hispanic and Latino Jews may be of any race.
+Sephardi and Mizrahi Jews may or may not be Jews of color.
+While it is sometimes assumed that Ashkenazi Jews are white and Sephardic and Mizrahi Jews are Jews of color, there are both Ashkenazi Jews of color and white Sephardi and white Mizrahi Jews.

 The Multiracial Jewish Network has published a privilege checklist which details the marginalization which is faced by Jews of color.
 Congregation Beth Israel of Portland, Oregon has also published a "White-Ashkenazi Awareness Checklist", detailing the white privilege that white Ashkenazi Jews have over Jews of color and non-Ashkenazi Jews.

 LGBT Jews of color face unique issues when they navigate through the intersections of racism, antisemitism, homophobia, and transphobia.
 The Multiracial Jewish Network has created a Queer Jews of Color Resource List in order to aid LGBT Jews of color.
 The Queer Mikveh Project is a grassroots project to create safe space that centers LGBT Jews of color.